-Note Any objects selected in the Data Model Explorer will also be selected on the Data Model Window as well (also seen here).
+Note Any objects selected in the Data Model Explorer also are selected on the Data Model Window.
 You can also select entities by lassoing them on the Data Model Window.

 6. With the entities selected, choose Model > Create Submodel.

 - 7. Below Create Submodel, enter Address Components as the name for the submodel. - 8.
 Click OK.